What is a chest ultrasound?

 A chest ultrasound has no risk from radiation.
 Most people have no discomfort from

 You may have risks depending on your specific health condition.
 Talk with your provider

 about any concerns you have before the test.

 Certain things can make a chest ultrasound less accurate.
 These include:

 How do I get ready for a chest ultrasound?

-- Your health care provider will explain the procedure to you.
+Your healthcare provider will explain the test to you.
 Ask him or her any questions

 the form carefully and ask questions if anything is not clear.